authzforce/fiware/doc/UserAndProgrammersGuide.rst

 #.
 Finally, restart Tomcat to apply changes.

-Enabling a Result Filter extension on a domain
+Enabling a Result Postprocessor extension on a domain
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Once you have deployed the extension on Authzforce, following previous instructions, you are ready to enable it on a specific domain's PDP by updating the PDP properties with an enabled ``feature`` of type ``urn:ow2:authzforce:feature-type:pdp:result-postproc``.
 The following example enables Authzforce combined decision result postprocessor (implementing the feature ``urn:oasis:names:tc:xacml:3.0:profile:multiple:combined-decision`` from `XACML v3.0 Multiple Decision Profile Version 1.0`_ for testing) on the PDP, provided that the AuthzForce PDP Core Tests JAR has been deployed (see previous section):